gsoft-inc/wl-web-configs/docs/stylelint/setup-polyrepo.md

 ## 8. Try it :rocket:

-Open a CSS file, type invalid code (e.g. `color: #fff`), then save.
-Open a terminal at the root of the solution and execute the CLI script added earlier:
+To test your new setup, open a CSS file, type invalid code (e.g. `color: #fff`), then save.
+Open a terminal at the root of the solution and execute the [CLI script added earlier](#6-add-a-cli-script):

 +++ pnpm
 ```bash